Updated: May 31

-There is a rise in at-home shockwave devices being sold on platforms like Amazon, Ebay, etc. But, are these devices regulated, safe, effective and most importantly…can they actually treat ED?
+There is a rise in at-home shockwave devices being sold on platforms like Amazon, Ebay, etc. But, are these devices regulated, safe, effective and most importantly…can they actually help men with sexual performance?
 Beware of drop shipping and fake listings.

 What’s up everyone?
 It’s Rich!
-It has come to my attention that people are still confused about the differences between clinical shockwave therapy and at-home shockwave devices when it comes to treating erectile dysfunction.
+It has come to my attention that people are still confused about the differences between clinical shockwave therapy and at-home shockwave devices when it comes to improving sexual performance and helping men "get it up".
 The truth is, not all shockwaves are created equal and not all devices are the same either.

 Some medical professionals argue that the efficacy and safety of at-home devices are questionable.
 But at the same time, these are the same doctors that are creating medical mistrust by influencing men to come to their centers by shaming other centers for their own personal financial gain.
 It’s very comical when you start reading some of these articles online or watching YouTube videos from doctors on who is right and who is wrong.

 If you really think about it, shouldn’t we all be on the same team here?
-I’ll definitely touch on that in the near future, but the main question everyone wants to know is “Can shockwave therapy devices be used at home to treat erectile dysfunction?”.
+I’ll definitely touch on that in the near future, but the main question everyone wants to know is “Can shockwave therapy devices be used at home to help me get it up?”.

 Let’s take a look!